 If it’s not clear already, I am a subscriber to the school of process.
-Building sales machines is all about aligning and inspiring people and process.
-We’ll save the people topic for another post, but for now I want to focus on why process is so critical.
+Building sales machines is all about aligning and inspiring people and processes.
+That is why businesses who are in sales will use specific software to support their sales teams (check over here for more information on this) so that productivity is always at the top.
+We’ll save the people topic for another post, but for now, I want to focus on why the process is so critical.
 Every new startup that begins building a sales team goes through this question.
-Every new sales leader ask themselves is it really worth the effort to invest in process, when I’d rather be selling… The answer is yes, yes, yes, yes, yes.
+Every new sales leader asks themselves is it really worth the effort to invest in the process, when I’d rather be selling… The answer is yes, yes, yes, yes, yes.

 So below I’ll lay out my top 7 reasons for being process driven from the beginning: